Skip to main content

 SETTINGS index_granularity = 8192;

-Let's run atlas migrate push again and observe the new file on the migration directory page.
+If you run atlas migrate push again, you can observe the new file on the migration directory page.

 atlas migrate push app \